SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 * **The last date** that the Access Review should be completed by
 * **The number of Access Reviews** completed compared t0 how many are left to complete

-You can also see an **overview of the workspaces and how many review per workspaces were completed** out of how many are still left to complete.
+You can also see an **overview of the workspaces and how many reviews per workspace were completed** out of how many are still left to complete.

 **Click the See Review Details button (2)** to be redirected to the Access Review report.